-We have used ZEN-3694 in three clinical trials, a single agent trial, which has been completed, a Phase 1b/2a combination trial in mCRPC with enzalutamide, which is ongoing, and a Phase 1b/2a combination trial in TNBC with talazoparib, which is also ongoing.
+We have used ZEN-3694 in three clinical trials, a single agent trial, and a Phase 1b/2a combination trial in mCRPC with enzalutamide, which both have been completed, and a Phase 1b/2a combination trial in TNBC with talazoparib, which is ongoing.
 These trials are described below.
-In addition, we conduct research and development related to our epigenetics platform technology.
+In addition, we conduct research and development related to our epigenetics platform technology, supporting the development of ZEN-3694.
 We also hold royalty preferred shares of Resverlogix Corp. ("Resverlogix"), as described on page 4 under "Resverlogix Royalty Preferred Shares".